Men get 6 years for stock, yacht club schemes

 NEW HAVEN, Conn.
-(AP) — Two New York men who defrauded millions through a bogus yacht sharing club and a stock scheme have both been sentenced to 6 years in prison.
+(AP) — Two New York men who defrauded millions through a bogus yacht sharing club and a stock scheme have both been sentenced to six years in prison.

 The U.S. attorney’s office in Connecticut announced Monday 43-year-old Thomas Heaphy Jr., of East Moriches, New York, and 41-year-old Brian Ferraioli, of Sayville, New York were sentenced in New Haven.
-Both men had previously pleaded guilty to multiple offenses including conspiracy charges.
+Both men had previously pleaded guilty to multiple offenses, including conspiracy charges.

 Authorities say Heaphy and Ferraioli told investors their money would be used to develop a membership-based “time share” club with a fleet of yachts that members jointly owned.